comet-cc/CCA-Evaluation/README.md

 ./scripts/build-firmware.sh -s trace
 ```
 ### c) Build per-experiment file systems
 Following commands builds the file systems of the hypervisor and the VM for a particular experiment.
-Please be aware that building the file systems is time-consuming even on powerfull PCs (~40min in my pc).
+Please be aware that building the file systems is time-consuming even on powerfull PCs (~40min in my PC).
 Thus, before running the scripts please make sure you pick up the right experiment from the list below.
 Currently, there are three experimental settings supported:
 1) `base`: Only a simple example of booting realm VMs (only works with `-s without-trace` from step b).
 2) `mobilenet`: An automated setting to get the evaluation measurements of the paper with regard to mobilenet.
 This setting only works with tracing tools enabled (`-s trace` from step b).
 3) `gpt2`: Similar to `mobilenet` setting which works for GPT2 model.
 This setting requires your huggingface personal token to download GPT2 which needs to be provided as follows `./scripts/download-model.sh -e base -t [HF_TOKEN]`.